wanadzhar913/multi-application-model-serving-ray-serve/README.md

 ### Introduction

-Our aim is to serve `Qwen/Qwen3-Embedding-0.6B` and myriad other embedding models using Ray Serve, specificially, we're aiming to follow the [Multi-application design pattern for Ray Serve.](https://docs.ray.io/en/latest/serve/multi-app.html)
+Our aim is to serve `Qwen/Qwen3-Embedding-0.6B` and `Qwen/Qwen3-Reranker-0.6B` using Ray Serve, specificially, we're aiming to follow the [Multi-application design pattern.](https://docs.ray.io/en/latest/serve/multi-app.html)

 ### How to setup your environment for testing & development
 **OPTIONAL (if you're CUDA drivers aren't updated, etc.):** On VSCode, set up the `devcontainer.json` by clicking `CTRL` + `SHIFT` + `p` > Reopen in Container.